Sign in to access your Salford customer account, or see our other accounts.

 You can ask us for a review of your decision if you think this is unfair.

-This must be done in writing and within eight weeks of your refusal date, stating the reasons why you think the decision is incorrect, and provide any further supporting medical evidence.
+This must be done in writing and within four weeks of your refusal date, stating the reasons why you think the decision is incorrect, and provide any further supporting medical evidence.
 If medical proof is not sent to us, this is unlikely to change the original outcome of the application.

 The decision of the review is final and there is no right of appeal, however, if your mobility circumstances change you can re-apply for a badge six months after notification of the final outcome of your review.